- What stands for ARPU?

 Whatever your ARPU is, the sky’s the limit.
 Let’s look at the most common ways to enhance this metric.

 Eventually, ARPU has more than doubled.
-Customer segmentation based on plans and pricing, a clear understanding of customer needs, and specific features have a huge impact on ARPU.
+Customer segmentation based on plans and pricing, a clear understanding of customer needs, and specific features has a huge impact on ARPU.

-- Increase your product value.
+3. Increase your product value.
 The more often a customer pays you, the bigger their next invoice will be.
 Work hard on customer acquisition, activation, and retention.
-The better a user understands the value (and the sooner they do), the more likely it is that they will stay with you for a long haul.
+The better a user understands the value (and the sooner they do), the more likely they will stay with you for a long haul.
 This directly impacts your revenues and hence increases ARPU.

 May your ARPU skyrocket!